RussellPagcu07/Pagcu-Web-App1-CRUD-Practical/README.md

 5. Open a browser and go to:
    `http://localhost/STUDENT_DIRECTORY_MANAGEMENT/Pages/index.html`
 6. Navigate through the application to perform **Create**, **Read**, **Update**, and **Delete** operations on student records.

+## 🙏 Credits

+- No third-party code or templates were reused.
+All code was written from scratch for academic purposes.